-Saving money is something that everyone can relate to — regardless of how the economy’s doing.
+Saving money with our tv antenna reviews is something that everyone can relate to — regardless of how the economy’s doing.
 Too many folks have “given in” to the idea that the only way you can get a high-definition TV signal from a broadcast network is to pay for it — along with other channels.
 Hence the proliferation (and monopolistic attitudes) of cable and satellite television services.
 Those who feel that a TV signal should be taken care of by a third party (i.e., TV service provider) don’t want to know more than how to screw in a cable from a signal box to the HDTV.
 But for those who feel that the local broadcast towers — which are outputting a HD signal for free — should be taken advantage of, there’s the Antennas Direct CLEARSTREAM MICRON XG Indoor Digital TV Antenna.
 The name also has “reflector and amplifier” in there, but we’ll get to that in a bit.

 Either way, the name IS a mouthful, so let’s call it the MICRON XG for short.
 This is a 10-by-11-inch squarish, thin antenna made of plastic — its only purpose as an indoor antenna being to bring in TV signals from the outside to the HDTV.
 Not fancy by definition, for sure.
 But how well does it work in gathering signals from UHF is the second question — the first being how difficult is it to set up.

 As to the first question, not very.
 Oh, there are a few “bells and whistles” added to the MICRON XG that makes it a bit more involved, but seriously, anyone who has ever set up a DVD player can handle it.
 And its fairly “plain-Jane” look obviates any mucking around with figuring out how it works.